Mukti-M/HealthcareInsurance_Project/README.md

 Hypothesis 2:
 Statement: BMI significantly influences insurance charges, with higher BMI leading to higher charges.
 •	Validation:
-	          Use correlation analysis to measure the relationship between BMI and charges.
+	         Use correlation analysis to measure the relationship between different attributes and insurance charges.
-              Create a regression model and assess the significance of BMI as a predictor.
+              Create a regression model and assess the significance of BMI and Region affects insurance charge cost.
 Hypothesis 3:
 •	Statement: "Insurance charges vary significantly across geographic regions."
 •	Validation: